bagibence/nemos/docs/tutorials/plot_01_current_injection.md

 To initialize our model, we need to specify the solver, the regularizer, and the observation model.
 All of these are optional.

-- `solver_name`: this string specifies the solver algorithm.
+- `solver`: this string specifies the solver algorithm.
 The default behavior depends on the regularizer, as each regularization scheme is only compatible with a subset of possible solvers.
 View the [GLM docstring](nemos.glm.GLM) for more details.
+Alternatively, advanced users may pass their own solver class.
+In this case, this has to adhere to the interface defined by `nemos.solvers.AbstractSolver`.

 :::{warning}